-A: No. FHS services are conducted in our Bronx and Brooklyn clinics and operate independently from any school program, though there are opportunities to consult with teachers, counselors, etc. as needed.
-Although two schools are located on our campus, they are operated by the local school district.
-The Psychology Department interacts with school faculty only to the extent that we may gather background information to inform our understanding of the youth we serve.
+A: No. FHS services are conducted in our Bronx and Brooklyn clinics and operate independently from any school program.
+The same is true for our Westchester Campus, in that though there are two school on site, they are operated by the local school district.
+However, there are opportunities to consult with teachers, counselors, etc. as needed.

-Q: Will I have the opportunity to work with commercially sexually exploited youth in the Gateways Program?
+Q: Will I have the opportunity to work with commercially sexually exploited youth?